AI-Hypercomputer/cloud-diagnostics-xprof/README.md

   --zone ZONE_NAME
   [--vm-name VM_NAME]
   [--machine-type MACHINE_TYPE]
+  [--auto-delete-on-failure-off]
   [--verbose]
 ```

 #### `xprofiler create --help`

 This provides the basic usage guide for the `xprofiler create` subcommand.

+#### `xprofiler create --auto-delete-on-failure-off`

+The `create` command will automatically delete failed VM instances created by
+the `xprofiler` tool.
+This is to ensure that a malformed VM does not persist if
+it can't be fully utilized by `xprofiler`.

+However, it can optionally turn off automatic deletion using the
+`--auto-delete-on-failure-off` flag.
+This can be particularly useful in
+debugging issues when creating VMs.

 ### Subcommand: `xprofiler list`